 The Court of Appeals also found some evidence that the defendant could have discovered Scheffer’s peril “by the exercise of reasonable care.”
 There was evidence presented suggesting that, after the oncoming car had passed him on Highway 115, the defendant did not look to the left or down the northbound lanes of Highway 115 to see if any other vehicles were approaching.
 Based on the length of the moped’s skid marks left on the road, Scheffer was at least 35 feet in front of the defendant before the defendant crossed the double yellow lines.
 Based on measurements, Scheffer would have been within the well-lit intersection when the defendant began turning.
 Had the defendant looked — a reasonable action to take — he could have seen Scheffer and realized Sheffer’s peril.

 On the third element, the same facts concerning the skid marks provide some evidence that the defendant would have had the “available time and means” to avoid the collision had he looked.
 Had he seen Scheffer in time, the defendant might not have made the left turn, or might have delayed his turn, or might have been able to execute some other maneuver to avoid the collision.
 The Court of Appeals said that was a fact question for the jury.

 Finally, the defendant’s failure to look could be deemed negligence and could be deemed the proximate cause of Scheffer’s death.

 Contact An Attorney to See if the “Last Clear Chance” Doctrine Applies to Your Personal Injury Case

 As said above, personal injury cases are complex involving many nuanced legal doctrines — especially when it comes to the “last clear chance” doctrine.
 An experienced and battle-tested lawyer can help.
-If you or a loved-one has been been injured by the negligence of some third-party, call an experienced personal injury attorney like those at Brown, Moore & Associates.
+If you or a loved one has been injured by the negligence of some third-party, call an experienced personal injury attorney like those at Brown Moore & Associates.
 Contact our office today to schedule your free consultation.